 COMBAT SALT: Apply Gypsum to the soil around plants that are close to roads, walkways, and driveways.
 Do this before snow and ice are anticipated.
 Gypsum helps to displace salt from the soil so our plants do not absorb the deadly salt through their root system.
 Wilt-Pruf will also give leaves extra protection from salt spray.

 COMBAT SUN: Wilt-Pruf acts like sunscreen for most of our evergreens.
 It helps protect evergreens, like vulnerable Boxwoods, from sunburn.
 Tanglefoot’s Tangle Guards work well to protect the bark of young trees from splitting due to sunburn.

 COMBAT WIND: Rolls of Burlap staked to make a wind barrier for vulnerable plants will help to prevent drying winds.
 Look for Shrub Jackets and Winter Pals in the store to cover plants individually.
 Wilt- Pruf to the rescue again.
 It works to prevent leaves and needles from curling and dropping.

-Salt, Sun, Snow, Wind and Animals.
-It all depends how you look at it.
-These things can be good until Winter Warlock brings them to our trees, shrubs and flowers.
+Salt, Sun, Snow, Wind, and Animals.
+It all depends on how you look at it.
+These things can be good until Winter Warlock brings them to our trees, shrubs, and flowers.
 These are winter gifts they could do without.
 PROTECT THEM!